 By using advanced optics, new waveguide designs allowed for progressively smaller sensors with increased sensitivity.
 For example, in 2003 SenseAir's K20 CO2 sensor (shown above) used a "banana" waveguide design.
 This sensor was used for many years in OEM consumer safety products.

-Modern NDIR CO2 sensors
+Modern NDIR CO2 Sensors

-Today's newest generation of CO2 sensors have even more optimized waveguides, allowing a longer optical light path to be folded into an even smaller
+Today's newest generation of CO2 sensors have even more optimized waveguides, allowing a longer optical light path to be folded into an even smaller 8 mm x 33mm x 20mm footprint.

 In addition to a smaller size, new mid-range infrared light-emitting diode (LED) light sources have been developed that allow NDIR sensors to operate at much lower power levels.
 Combined with a photo-diode light detector, these solid-state sensors also provide a much longer life-span.